Connect with others who understand.

 Oxygen Levels

 People with pulmonary arterial hypertension have high blood pressure in the lungs caused by narrowed blood vessels.
 This slows blood flow between the heart and lungs, making it harder for the body to get the oxygen it needs.
 As a result, people with PAH may experience symptoms like shortness of breath, edema (swelling), dizziness, fainting, and chest pain.
-These symptoms can become worse during air travel or when visiting high-altitude destinations, such as mountain towns or ski resorts.

-At high altitudes, there is less oxygen in the air.
-So, the body has to work harder to get the oxygen it needs.
 For people with PAH, who may already struggle to get enough oxygen, extra support may be necessary at high altitudes to keep oxygen saturation (blood oxygen levels) within a safe range.
-Hypoxemia (low blood oxygen levels) can be dangerous and, in some cases, life-threatening.
-A healthcare professional familiar with PAH treatments can help you get supplemental oxygen if you need it for travel.
+Severe hypoxemia (low blood oxygen levels) can be dangerous and, in some cases, life-threatening.
+Your healthcare provider can help determine whether you need supplemental oxygen for travel.

 Other Health Problems

-Blood clots are another potential concern.
 Sitting for long hours in a car, train, or plane is a risk factor for blood clots.
 Air travel can also cause swelling of the feet and legs, which is already a known issue for people with PAH.
 Some people wear compression socks to improve circulation and help prevent swelling during air travel and at high altitudes.

-Check in with your doctor if you’ve had a recent deep vein thrombosis (DVT) or pulmonary embolism.
+Check with your doctor if you’ve had a recent deep vein thrombosis (DVT) or pulmonary embolism.
 They may suggest you delay air travel after one of these events.

 Logistical Challenges